m-kupiec/m-kupiec/README.md

 # Hello! 👋

 I'm a software engineer with over 14 years of experience in tech, project coordination, and business development.
-Recently, I've specialized in front-end development with tools like React and Svelte, creating scalable, maintainable applications.

 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/m-kupiec/) — I'd love to chat!